Hackers News Hackers News

 Marcus Rodriguez

-On March 31, 2026 (UTC), threat actors believed to be linked to North Korea hijacked the npm account of an Axios library maintainer and pushed malicious updates, specifically versions v1.14.1 and v0.30.4.
+On March 31, 2026 (UTC), threat actors, believed to be affiliated with North Korea, successfully hijacked an npm account belonging to an Axios library maintainer.
+This compromise allowed them to push malicious updates, specifically versions v1.14.1 and v0.30.4, into the popular library.

 OpenAI’s Incident Response

-OpenAI’s internal build pipeline leveraged Axios as part of its GitHub Actions workflow.
-When the workflow automatically pulled the now-malicious Axios update, the compromised library gained access to certificate and notarization material used to digitally sign OpenAI’s macOS applications, including ChatGPT Desktop, Codex, and Atlas.
+OpenAI’s internal build pipeline utilized Axios within its GitHub Actions workflow.
+When this automated workflow pulled the compromised Axios update, the malicious library gained unauthorized access to certification and notarization materials crucial for digitally signing OpenAI’s macOS applications, including ChatGPT Desktop, Codex, and Atlas.

 We recently identified a security issue involving the third-party developer library Axios that was part of a broader industry incident.
 We found no evidence that OpenAI user data was accessed, that our systems were compromised, or that our software was altered.